 Once all of the time-specific tasks are blocked onto your calendar, look at where everything else fits.
 Time management should include managing time, making choices, and choosing your priorities.
 If there’s not enough room in your schedule, either cut some of the committed time you blocked in with the last step, or look at what’s left in your list.
 Maybe you take a shorter shower or switch a class location so that the commute’s not so long.
 You could cut back on classes, social commitments, or screen time.
 You might decide that you want to work less hours and have more time.
 There is no one-size fits all answer here.
 Your “enough” doesn’t have to be the same as anyone else’s.

 If you’d like a copy of this blank weekly calendar, or planner pages that have space for scheduling and to do lists, email me and I’ll be happy to share them with you.
 If you’re looking for a planner that will offer you flexibility, I highly recommend the Arc System at Staples.

-Besides helping clients organize their homes and offices, I offer coaching with clients–in person, by phone or Skype–so that we can work on life organizing for space, time, and mind.
+Besides helping clients organize their homes and offices, I offer coaching with clients–in person, by phone or Zoom –so that we can work on life organizing for space, time, and mind.
 Contact me to find out more.